skyward-er/boardcore/src/shared/utils/Registry/README.md

 - `serializeConfiguration(configuration)` Serializes the configuration + header and footer to the vector given in the constructor.

- - `deserializeConfiguration(configuration)` From the vector, loads the configuration inserting the entries if the vector checks (CRC, length, startBytes) are verified.
+ - `deserializeConfiguration(configuration)` From the vector, loads the configuration inserting the entries if the vector checks (Checksum, length, startBytes) are verified.

 ### Data saving serialization
 serializationVector is a vector that after getSerializedVector will contain: